 Application Service Provider (ASP): An Internet-based organization hosting software applications on its own servers within its own facilities.
-Customers rent the use of the application and access it over the Internet or via a private line connection.
+Customers license the application and access it over the Internet or via a private line connection.
 See SaaS.

-Architecture: The term architecture refers to the hardware, software or combination of hardware and software comprising a computer system or network.
-The term "open architecture" is used to describe computer and network components that are more readily interconnected and interoperable.
-Conversely, the term "closed architecture" describes components that are less readily interconnected and interoperable.
+Architecture: Refers to the hardware, software or combination of hardware and software comprising a computer system or network.
+"Open architecture" describes computer and network components that are more readily interconnected and interoperable.
+"Closed architecture" describes components that are less readily interconnected and interoperable.

-Archival Data: Archival Data is information an organization maintains for long-term storage and record keeping purposes, but which is not immediately accessible to the user of a computer system.
-Archival data may be written to removable media such as a CD, magneto-optical media, tape or other electronic storage device, or may be maintained on system hard drives.
+Archival Data: Information an organization maintains for long-term storage and record keeping purposes, but which is not immediately accessible to the user of a computer system.
+Archival data may be written to removable media such as a CD, magneto-optical media, tape, or other electronic storage device, or may be maintained on system hard drives.
 Some systems allow users to retrieve archival data directly while other systems require the intervention of an IT professional.

-Archive, Electronic Archive: Long-term repositories for the storage of records.
+Archive, Electronic: Long-term repositories for the storage of records.
 Electronic archives preserve the content, prevent or track alterations, and control access to electronic records.